tramitit/guides/en/hungary/request_for_marriage_certificates.md

 ---
-title: "Request for marriage certificates"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: ""
-description: "This comprehensive guide provides steps on how to request marriage certificates in Hungary."
+- Hungary
+date: '2024-06-07'
+description: Learn the process to request a marriage certificate in Hungary for legal, genealogy or citizenship purposes.
+Find providers, required documents & more.
 draft: false
+meta_title: 'Marriage Certificate Request in Hungary: Procedure & Providers'
+title: 'Marriage Certificate Request in Hungary: Procedure & Providers'
-translationKey: "hungary-request_for_marriage_certificates"
+translationKey: hungary-request_for_marriage_certificates
 ---

 ## Description
 ### What is it?